 - Non-essential workers advised to stay at home and work from home. - Members of the public restricted from leaving homes and moving on the roads until 4th May 2020 except for purposes of accessing essential services such as, to buy food, for medical assistance, to go to the bank, amongst others. - As of 17th April 2020, movement of people restricted from 7pm in the evening till 6am in the morning until 4th May 2020.
 Only the police with the support of the army and certain key workers in critical services to be allowed on the road. - A list of these critical services has been published by the Public Health Commissioner.
-Additional measures include: - Closure of all shops from 6pm in the evening until 6.30am the next morning until 4th May 2020. - Closure of all shops and businesses that do not sell groceries and food. - All public gatherings which attract crowds or comprise social distancing, strictly forbidden and no permission to be granted by the police for any public gatherings.
-This applies to places, which include, but are not limited to: - I. Religious services and gatherings at all locations; - II.
-Public meetings; - III.
-Cinemas and theatres; - IV.
-Musical shows and concerts: - V. Bars, nightclubs, discothegues and casinos: - VI.
-Parties, celebrations and large functions; - VII.
-Fun fairs, fancy fairs and bring and buy sales; - VIII.
-Political gatherings; - IX.
-Beach parties and picnics; - X. Matches, sporting competitions and other sporting events; and - XI.
-Any other close-contact events and gatherings. - Conduct of funeral procedures at the cemetery under strict guidelines as set out by the Department of Health.
+Additional measures include: - Closure of all shops from 6pm in the evening until 6.30am the next morning until 4th May 2020. - Closure of all shops and businesses that do not sell groceries and food. - Public gatherings which attract crowds or comprise social distancing, strictly forbidden and no permission to be granted by the police for any public gatherings.
+The ban to be lifted from 4th May 2020 and - I. All restrictions on the movement of people will be removed. - II.
+Religious services, including funeral services, will be able to resume following guidance from the Department of Health. - III.
+All shops will be able to stay open until 8 pm in the evening.
+The majority of services and businesses will be able to reopen.
+Construction companies can resume their work as per guidance issued by the Department of Health - Conduct of funeral procedures at the cemetery under strict guidelines as set out by the Department of Health.